vamsigk/rn-complete-guide/Readme.txt

-This is a react course module for section-4
+This is a react course module for section-4 and section-5